Sustainable business: Terminology

-Environmental sphere
+Environmental dimension

-A major initiative of sustainable businesses is to eliminate or decrease the environmental harm caused by the production and consumption of their goods.
+A major initiative of sustainable businesses is to eliminate or decrease the environmental impact caused by the production and consumption of their goods.
 The impact of such human activities in terms of the number of greenhouse gases produced can be measured in units of carbon dioxide and is referred to as the carbon footprint.
 The carbon footprint concept is derived from the ecological footprint analysis, which examines the ecological capacity required to support the consumption of products.

 Businesses can adopt a wide range of green initiatives: Tao et al. refer to a variety of "green" business practices including green strategy, green design, green production and green operation.
 One of the most common examples of a "green" business practice is the act of "going paperless" or sending electronic correspondence in instead of paper when possible.
 On a higher level, examples of sustainable business practices include: refurbishing used products (e.g., tuning up lightly used commercial fitness equipment for resale); revising production processes to eliminate waste (such as using a more accurate template to cut out designs), and choosing nontoxic raw materials and processes.
 For example, Canadian farmers have found that hemp is a sustainable alternative to rapeseed in their traditional crop rotation; hemp grown for fiber or seed requires no pesticides or herbicides.
 Another example is upcycling clothes or textiles, in which businesses can upcycle products to maintain or increase their quality.

+Sustainable businesses aim to reduce environmental harm caused by production and consumption.
+This includes measuring carbon footprints, minimizing greenhouse gas emissions, and adopting practices such as: Refurbishing or upcycling products, Revising production processes to reduce waste, Using nontoxic materials, implementing design for the environment principles.